- This post contains affiliate links. Read more here.

 I love a wearable tool, and pet hair removal mitts are affordable and effective for gathering pet hair off of fabric.
 I don’t know what magic material these gloves are made from, but they have soft have little nubs that pick up pet hair, and are easily cleaned by rubbing two mitts together in opposite directions.

 Mitts are great for removing hair from more delicate clothing, as the soft material means your clothes won’t be pulled or pilled from abrasion.

 This lint brush works well for pet hair and everyday cleanup and dusting, too.Buy Now on Amazon for $7.99

 The Cadillac of pet hair removal tools, and my fantasy appliance, the Dyson Animal has powerful suction and best of all, a tangle-free turbine tool to remove dirt and hair from carpets and upholstery.

 The Rotator is a quality everyday vacuum that gets the job done, and it’s often on sale for less than $190.
 If you’re not ready to splurge on a Dyson, the Shark Rotator is the vacuum for you.

 Though it’s not billed as being specifically for pet hair cleanup, it gets rave reviews from pet owners for its hair-annihilating properties.
 It’s lightweight, easy to maneuver, and easy to clean (I speak from experience: this is a major plus when you’re talking clouds of pet hair!)

 If the Dyson Pet is the Cadillac of pet hair vacuum cleaners, then this is the Porsche of dog grooming tools: compact, powerful, efficient, and worth every penny.

-12. Rubber Gloves
+13. Rubber Gloves

 Here it is, the unbelievable, incredible, household object life hack that will make pet hair cleanup a breeze: a plain old rubber glove.

-Put on a pair of basic grocery store dish gloves, get them just-barely-damp (or even go dry), and go to town on your fur-covered sofa, rug, or pants.
-This video will give you a quick demonstration of how it works:
+Put on a pair of basic grocery store dish gloves, get them just-barely-damp (or even go dry), and go to town on your fur-covered sofa, rug, or pants.Buy Now on Amazon for $4.66

 Top image via flickr/districtinroads_